Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 In Python, the `os.chdir()` function is used to change the current working directory.
 The path you provide to `os.chdir()` can be specified in several ways, depending on the format and type of path you use.
 Below are different approaches to change the directory:

+## Changing the Current Working Directory Using Forward Slashes

-- **Using Forward Slashes (`/`):** Forward slashes are universally accepted as path separators in Python, even on Windows systems.
+-  Forward slashes are universally accepted as path separators in Python, even on Windows systems.
 This approach is straightforward and avoids issues with escape sequences.
+- The objective is to change the current working directory to `D:/os_library` using forward slashes and verify the change by printing the current directory before and after the change.

 ```python